conechan/conechan.github.io/cv.md

 ## SELF ACCESSMENT

-- I have great interesting and passion for BUSS business.
+- I have great interesting and passion in automation test tool development.
-- I think my capability is very fit for this job, and I am sure I can bring great efficacy for the organization.
+- I am a quick learner, and I am sure I can take this job.